Stays at the beginning of Tenerife

 • The service operates from 7:00 a.m. to 2:00 p.m., with departures every 20 minutes.
 Each bus has a capacity of 18 passengers.

-Regulation of access to the Masca Gorge trail
+Regulation of access to the Masca Ravine trail

-To book the descent of the Masca Gorge, you must make a reservation in advance through the website https://www.caminobarrancodemasca.com.
-You will need to select an available date and time for the activity.
+To book the descent of the Masca Ravine, you must make a reservation in advance through the website https://www.caminobarrancodemasca.com.
+You will need to select the date and time available for the activity.

-Below are the prices for the Masca Gorge descent service and transportation:
+Below are the prices for the Masca Ravine descent service and transport:

-*Tenerife residents will receive a refund after their residency has been verified.
+*Residents in Tenerife will receive a refund of the amount paid, once their residency status has

 To take part in this activity, it is essential to keep the following in mind: